fileConfiguration File

 How to use the configuration file

-The configuration file is a file named .pr_agent.toml, residing at the root of your repository.
+The configuration file is a file named .pr_agent.toml, which can reside in several locations (see below).

-Each Qodo Merge tool has its own specific configuration settings.
+Each Qodo tool has its own specific configuration settings.

-For example, the review tool uses parameters from the pr_reviewer section of the configuration file:
+For example, the review tool uses parameters from the pr_reviewer section of the configuration filearrow-up-right:

 If you set in .pr_agent.toml: